 I consider myself to be a pretty good artist.
 My education and former profession is in the design field and I’m pretty good at craft stuff.
 I also think I’m a decent cook, so I figured with those two things going for me, decorating fancy sugar cookies would be right up my alley.
 Imagine my surprise (not to mention shattered ego and broken self-confidence) when I attempted to play around with royal icing for the first time and my little masterpieces looked more like something in a 1st grader’s art pile.
 So I gave up on ever decorating fancy-schmancy cookies again.

+Now, you have some options of where to go from here.
 You can simply spoon this icing onto your cookies and gently spread out with a spoon and be done!
-One of the easiest ways is also to just quickly spread and let it go completely off the edges like this:
+In fact, one of the easiest ways is to just quickly spread and let it go completely off the edges like this:

 While the icing is wet, you can mix colors and create all kinds of fun things.
 Try glazing in one color and then adding other colors from a piping bag with a very small, plain opening, and drag the designs with a toothpick to create gorgeous works of art.

 You honestly can’t make an ugly cookie here.

 Another method is to pipe an edge around your cookie, and then wait for a few minutes for it to firm up.
 When you’re piping, you’ll want to add a bit more powdered sugar to thicken up the icing just a bit.